• Home

 Being on probation often feels like walking a tightrope.
 A missed appointment, a misunderstanding, or a single bad decision can send you back before a judge.
 If you’re worried about a probation violation in Colorado, you’re not alone—and you may have more options than you realize.

-This page explains what probation violations involve, how courts handle them, and how an experienced defense attorney can protect your freedom.
+The expert attorneys at Pav Law knows what probation violations involve, how courts handle them, and how an experienced defense attorney can protect your freedom.

 What Is Probation in Colorado?